Oliver Wallop, 8th Earl of Portsmouth: England

 Wallop's elder brothers, the 6th and 7th earls, both died without male heirs.
 In 1925, he succeeded as the 8th Earl.
 Wallop was allowed to take his seat in the House of Lords after first renouncing his American citizenship.

 Wallop died in Colorado Springs, Colorado, in 1943, after being ill for a year.

 Marriage and issue

-Wallop married Marguerite Walker, daughter of Samuel Johnson Walker of Kentucky, and Amanda née Morehead, and had two sons, Gerard Vernon Wallop and Oliver Malcolm Wallop.
+Wallop married Marguerite Walker, daughter of Samuel Johnson Walker of Kentucky and Amanda née Morehead (daughter of Governor Charles S. Morehead), and had two sons, Gerard Vernon Wallop and Oliver Malcolm Wallop.

-His granddaughter Jean ("Jeanie") Margaret Wallop (1935–2019), born in Big Horn, Wyoming, married Henry Herbert, 7th Earl of Carnarvon, whose seat was Highclere Castle.
-She was close friends with Queen Elizabeth II, who is godmother to his great-grandson George Herbert, 8th Earl of Carnarvon.
+His granddaughter Jean Margaret Wallop, born in Big Horn, Wyoming, married Henry Herbert, 7th Earl of Carnarvon, whose seat was Highclere Castle.
+She was close friends with Queen Elizabeth II, who was godmother to his great-grandson George Herbert, 8th Earl of Carnarvon.
 His grandson Malcolm Wallop also served in the Wyoming State Legislature, and three terms in the United States Senate.